 Ardincaple was a short-lived distillery on the Island of Seil, south of Oban.

-A far-flung distillery on the Isle of Tiree that distilled in the early 19th century.
+A lost distillery on the west coast of Kintyre, Argyll, recorded as operating in the 19th century.